frontal1660/DSLF/README.md

 # Todo
 This list is non exhaustive:
-* Update PGM to use the latest WAF bypass payload combitations
 * Handle more form inputs combinations
 * Proxy integration
 * Many more things